pallavbh/CPlusPlus/README.md

 ﻿# 📘 C++ Programming Repository

 A comprehensive collection of C++ programs and learning materials from the second semester coursework.
-This repository documents the progression through fundamental and intermediate C++ concepts.
+This repository documents the progression from basic syntax to object-oriented programming, inheritance, and operator overloading.

 ## 📁 Repository Structure
 - `Assignment1_LabQuestions/` — lab exercises covering arrays, pointers, constructors, destructors, friends, and object-oriented basics